Welcome to Currents!

 We are constantly changing and improving Currents.
 We may add or remove functionalities or features, and we may suspend or stop Currents altogether.

 You can stop using Currents at any time, although we'd be sorry to see you go.
 We may suspend or stop providing Currents to you if you materially or repeatedly breach the Terms and Policies, or if we are investigating suspected misconduct.
 We'll notify you of the reason for our action unless we reasonably believe that to do so would cause Google or another person legal liability, would compromise an investigation, would compromise the operation of any Google products, services or systems, would cause harm to our users, or would be in breach of the law or the direction of a legal enforcement authority.
 You can appeal the decisions taken by us as the provider of the Currents service here.
-If your entire Google Account is suspended, you can appeal the decision here.
+If your entire Google Account is suspended, you can appeal the decision using the sign in flow here.

 We believe that you own your data, and preserving your access to such data is important.
 If we discontinue Currents, where reasonably possible, we'll give you reasonable advance notice and a chance to remove information from it.